BBP Phase Transition for an Extensive Number of Outliers: Outliers for White Noise

-Notably, the full-rank ($\tilde r \to 1$) limit can be treated similarly to the $\tilde r\to 0$ limit.
-Equation (\ref{eq:self-consistency-with-sum}) splits into bulk and outlier contributions, now with the noise-disturbed signal producing the bulk and the noise leading to delta function peaks.
-A short computation -- described in the Appendix -- leads to the following expression for the $1-r$ smallest eigenvalues:
+The full-rank limit $\tilde{r} \to 1$ can be treated similarly to the $\tilde{r} \to 0$ limit.
+Equation~\eqref{eq:self-consistency-with-sum} splits into bulk and outlier contributions, now with the noise-broadened signal producing the bulk and the noise-only part leading to delta peaks.
+A short computation, given in Appendix~\ref{app:full-rank-limit}, leads to the following expression for the $q-r$ smallest eigenvalues:

-We refer to this as the ``analog BPP" phase transition, marked by a black dot in Fig.\,\ref{fig:phase-diagram}.
+We refer to this as the ``analog BBP'' phase transition, marked by the black dot in Fig.\,\ref{fig:phase-diagram}.

+The phase diagram reveals several features: 1) For each aspect ratio $\AA$, the critical signal forms an arc between the low-rank and full-rank regime, which mark the corresponding endpoints.
+This shows that the presence of a degenerate signal singular value requires a larger signal strength than in either asymptotic regime.
+2) As the aspect ratio $\AA$ increases and the matrix $W$ is stretched, the arc flattens and the critical signal changes less relative to the BBP point.
+3) Both the low-rank and full-rank asymptotic regimes display sharp slopes, indicating a significant crossover between finitely and extensively many outliers.